 And there are all manner of such rules – streets that Israelis are allowed to walk down but Palestinians can’t.
 Roads that only Israelis are permitted to drive on.

-In the West Bank, it is normally only Israelis that are allowed to dig wells, construct water towers, establish an electrical grid, depart the Palestinian Territories without permission, etc. And, of course, no Palestinians are allowed to own weapons.
+In the West Bank, it is normally only Israelis that are allowed to dig wells, construct water towers, establish an electrical grid, depart the Palestinian Territories without permission, etc. And, of course, no Palestinian civilians are allowed to own weapons.
 Settlers, by contrast, are permitted to own fully automatic assault rifles.

 The above describes just some of the official harassment.
 Harassment from extremist settlers can be far more brutal.
 And malicious…